 A financial asset is considered collateral dependent when the debtor is experiencing financial difficulty and repayment is expected to be provided substantially through the sale or operation of the collateral.
 Expected credit losses for collateral dependent loans are based on the fair value of the collateral at the reporting date, adjusted for selling costs as appropriate.
 Significant quarter over quarter changes are reflective of changes in nonaccrual status and not necessarily associated with credit quality indicators like appraised value.
-The following table presents the amortized cost basis of individually analyzed collateral dependent loans by loan portfolio segment as of September 30, 2023:
+As of March 31, 2024 there were no loans individually evaluated.
+The following table presents the amortized cost basis principal balance of individually analyzed collateral dependent loans by loan portfolio segment as of September 30, 2023 December 31, 2023:

 Type of Collateral ACL

-Business Assets Business Assets
+Business Assets

 Commercial and industrial \$ 1,500 \$ 206